21 Brilliant Swag Bag Ideas that Wow Attendees

 Stationery Swag Bags

 Stationery items are great swag bag ideas, but there's a core crutch to this that you should be aware of.
 It's in the name actually, in fact, it is the name.
-Stationery Items are stationary, unlike clothing or gadget items, these stationary items hardly leave a room they find themselves home in.
+Stationery Items are stationery, unlike clothing or gadget items, these stationery items hardly leave a room they find themselves home in.
 It's not to say that it wouldn't be successful as a CTA medium, but it would likely only grace the eyes of attendees who use them.

 The only exception honestly would be pens, as those seem to get around quite a bit from borrowing, losing, forgetting, giving away, etc.